Rufe mich an in der Noth, so will ich dich erretten, und du sollst mich preisen.

 HERE"S A LOVELY ARTICLE about the faith healing and folk practices of the Amish community.

-With all this in mind, I share with you some of the Pow-wow healing charms and techniques that I use.
+With all this in mind, I share with you some of the Pow-wow healing charms and techniques that might work for you (I make no guarantees).

 Remember that with all charms, you are instructed to make 3 crosses over the place with your thumb.
 All cures with forms of words are repeated 3 times, and always wait a few hours, then the third repetition is on the next day (Long Hidden Friend, 1863).
 The single N. signifies the first name, and two N.N. the first or Christian name and the surname of the patient.